paasio/apidocs/_posts/http-services/0001-01-01-get-services.md

 ---
 layout: post
-category: http-api
+category: http-services
-title: "GET /apps"
+title: "GET /services"
 ---

-Returns the list of applications deployed on the target cloud.
+Returns a list of provisioned services that are available on the target cloud.

 ### Resource URL

-`GET /apps`
+`GET /services`

 ### Parameters